Quantum gravity with purely virtual particles from asymptotically local quantum field theory: The nonlocal theories we consider here

 Consider (\ref{bub}) again.\ When $k$ is deformed to complex values, the cone $\mathcal{C}^{\prime }$, which is equal to $\mathcal{C}$ translated by $ k$, is no longer centered along the Euclidean domain, but somewhere else, depending on the imaginary part of $k$:

-The phase $\theta $ of $P(p+k)$ tends to zero when the integrated momentum $ p $ tends to infinity, in any direction.
-This implies that the argument of $ G_{\text{nl}}(p+k)$ falls off fast enough inside $\mathcal{C}^{\prime }$ for sufficiently large $p$, which makes the integral (\ref{BM}) convergent.
+The phase $\theta $ of $P(p-k)$ tends to zero when the integrated momentum $p $ tends to infinity, in any direction.
+This implies that the argument of $G_{ \text{nl}}(p-k)$ falls off fast enough inside $\mathcal{C}^{\prime }$ for sufficiently large $p$, which makes the integral (\ref{BM}) convergent.

-Together with the fact that the integrand is obviously regular everywhere, this argument proves that the function $\mathcal{B}(k)$ is entire.
-Then we can perform the analytic continuation E $\rightarrow $\ M by replacing $ k=(k_{4},\mathbf{k})$ with its Minkowskian version $k_{\text{M}}=(-ik^{0}, \mathbf{k})$ directly inside.
+Together with the fact that the integrand is regular everywhere (both the vertices and the propagators being entire functions, see section \ref {vertices}), this argument proves that the function $\mathcal{B}(k)$ is entire.
+Then we can perform the analytic continuation E $\rightarrow $\ M by replacing $k=(k_{4},\mathbf{k})$ with its Minkowskian version $k_{\text{M} }=(-ik^{0},\mathbf{k})$ directly inside.
 The Minkowskian bubble diagram is thus

 the factor $i$ being due to the fact that $p$ remains Euclidean.